altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~The alien was closing in - he wasn't going to make it~ ~She saw the ripple of gears around her -~ "M::Ripple!"
 *He held onto the gear*
 }
 {
-~The thing was right behind him~
+~The alien was right behind him~
 *The gear flung back and the alien's tail caught in the gears behind it* *It cried out in a shrieking hiss*
-~The metal itself hissed and fumed loudly as the acid ate away~ *Kent got to his feet and ran*
+~The metal itself hissed and fumed loudly as the acid ate away~ *The Navigator got to his feet and ran*
-*The gears slowly released the alien just as Kent rushed up to her* ~Carefully he moved past her - and took the lead again~ }
+*The gears slowly released the alien just as he rushed up to Martha* ~Carefully the Navigator moved past her - and took the lead again~ }
 {
 ~The tail of the creature leaked acid~